microsoft/react-native-windows-samples/samples/Calculator/README.md

   </a>
 </p>

-This sample showcases the usage of React Native for Windows to build a simple calculator.
+This sample showcases the usage of React Native for Windows to build a simple calculator in C# and C++/Winrt.

 It currently targets React Native Windows 0.65.

 ### Setup
 First, make sure you've met the [React Native Windows System Requirements](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies).

-Then, within this folder, install the applications's dependencies.
+Then, within the csharp or cppwinrt folder, install the applications's dependencies.
 If you have `yarn` installed:

 ```cmd
 yarn install